 • the contribution of each of the parties as a homemaker to the family unit.

-The fact that these factors are discretionary means, of course, that the court does not have to take them into consideration.
+The fact that these factors are discretionary means the court doesn’t have to take them into consideration.
 However, these factors are still important and cannot be ignored by the court in the case of property assignment.

 Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
 If you have any questions about issues of divorce, custody, or support, you may schedule a free consultation with our office.
 Call 978-225-9030 during regular business hours.
 Or, complete our contact form online.
 Our competent family law attorneys will get back to you at our earliest opportunity.